LinguaTechEdu/docker_intro_java/sections/part2.md

 # Step 1: Build.
 Think of the tag as the build version for the Docker Image
 docker build -t apidemo:latest .

 # Step 2: Run.
-We name the Docker Container instance apidemo and run it here.
+Name the Container instance apidemo and run app port 8080 on local 4000.
-docker run -p 4000:80 apidemo
+docker run -p 4000:8080 apidemo

 # OR run as a detached container instead, which does the same thing.
 Try both!
-docker run -d -p 4000:80 apidemo
+docker run -d -p 4000:8080 apidemo

 # Step 3: Open your browser to localhost:4000 to see your app running.